WHenderson/ex-json-schema/documentation/json-schema-validation.md

 - b) Each value of this object MUST be either an object or an array

-- c) If the value is an object, it MUST be a valid JSON Schema
+- c) If the value is an object, it MUST be a valid JSON Schema.
-- d) This is called a schema dependency
+- This is called a schema dependency

-- e) If the value is an array, it MUST have at least one element
+- d) If the value is an array, it MUST have at least one element
-- f) Each element MUST be a string,
+- e) Each element MUST be a string,
-- g) and elements in the array MUST be unique
+- f) and elements in the array MUST be unique.
-- h) This is called a property dependency
+- This is called a property dependency

 * * *